MoNawaz101/Module-10-SQLAlchemy-Challenge/README.md

 Use Python and SQLAlchemy to do a basic climate analysis and data exploration of a climate database.
 More specifically, using SQLAlchemy ORM queries, Pandas, and Matplotlib.

 ### Part 2: Design a Climate App
-Design a Flask API based on the queries that you just developed
+A Flask API is designed based on the queries that were developed in Part 1.

 ## Contents
 - [Directory structure](#Directory-structure)